Assembly Speaker Robin Vos wore protective gear as a volunteer poll worker, said 'you are incredibly safe to go out'

 -More News At Other Wisconsin Sites:

-- Voters around the state take precautions as they head to the polls54 mins ago
+- Blog Recap: Coronavirus updates from around Wisconsin on Tuesday, April 7, 20202 hours ago

+- Legendary singer-songwriter John Prine, who died of COVID-19 complications, had strong tie...2 hours ago

-- Assembly Speaker Robin Vos wore protective gear as a volunteer poll worker, said ‘yo...1 hour ago
+- Assembly Speaker Robin Vos wore protective gear as a volunteer poll worker, said ‘yo...3 hours ago

-- Coronavirus in Wisconsin: A family upended, again; a musician copes; a trucker keeps on tr...2 hours ago
+- Stephenson: Reducing Milk Supply is Solution to Dairy Glut Issue7 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.